Confined Space Rescue Training

 Recognition of Prior Learning (RPL) and Credit Transfer (CT)

-Parabellum International Training RTO (51786) offers Recognition of Prior Learning (RPL) for students who can demonstrate prior skills and experience relevant to the course outcomes.
-Students may also be eligible for Credit Transfer (CT) for units of competency they have previously completed through another Registered Training Organisation (RTO).
+Parabellum International Training RTO (51786) offers Recognition of Prior Learning (RPL) for participants who can demonstrate prior skills and experience relevant to the course outcomes.
+Participants may also be eligible for Credit Transfer (CT) for units of competency they have previously completed through another Registered Training Organisation (RTO).
+Refresher training options may also be available for workers who need to renew or update their confined space training — contact us for further information.

 RPL and CT applications are assessed individually in accordance with our RPL/CT Policy and the requirements of the training package.